rrcoder0167/lets-assist/README.md

 <details>
   <summary>What makes Let's Assist any different from SignUpGenius?</summary>
   <br>
   A: I created Let’s Assist for two main reasons.
 First, I wanted an easy way to find and browse volunteering opportunities in my community.
 Second, I needed a fast, efficient way to track my hours across all projects.
 Let’s Assist solves both issues because platforms like SignUpGenius aren’t designed specifically for volunteering.
-By addressing these problems, Let’s Assist enhances the experience for thousands of high school volunteers and improves our community with a more meaninngful impact.
+By addressing these problems, Let’s Assist enhances the experience for thousands of high school volunteers and improves our community with a more meaningful impact.
 </details>

 <details>
-  <summary>How can I get involved?</summary>
+  <summary>Are you looking to bring more people on board?</summary>
   <br>
-  A: You can get involved by creating a profile, browsing listings, and offering your help to those in need.
+  A: Let's Assist is a solo project and I am not looking to bring anyone on board at this time.
+However, if you have any feedback on the product feel free to put it [here](https://letsassist.featurebase.app/)
 </details>

 ## 🛡️ License

-This project is licensed under the [GPL License](LICENSE).
+This project is licensed under the [GPL License](LICENSE)

 ## 📧 Contact